Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 Insight #4

 The line between advisory and vendor has blurred significantly in the e-invoicing market.
-Several Big 4 firms operate their own compliance platforms.
+Several major consultancies and advisory firms now operate their own compliance platforms or have acquired technology providers.[1]
 Tax law firms have built managed service offerings.
 Independent consultancies partner with technology providers to deliver end-to-end implementations.
-When a buyer engages an advisory firm for "vendor-neutral" guidance, they should understand that the firm may also be a vendor — or a formal reseller of specific solutions.
+When a buyer engages an advisory firm for "vendor-neutral" guidance, they should understand that the firm may also be a vendor, or a formal reseller of specific solutions.

 This is not inherently problematic.
 Advisory firms bring regulatory expertise that pure technology vendors often lack.
 A Big 4 firm that has advised on Latin American clearance mandates for a decade may have deeper compliance knowledge than any software platform.
 The key is transparency: buyers should know whether their advisor has commercial relationships with the vendors they recommend.